 The point, though, is that they didn’t need to get better.
 The 2014 Nationals finished 17 games ahead of the Mets and Braves.
 In Pythagorean record, their edge was still 16 games.
 Using The Bill James Handbook 2015‘s Efficiency Wins—the expected winning percentage given the projected totals of runs a team should have scored and allowed, as opposed to their actual tallies—widens the gap all the way to 20 games.
 The Braves spent the winter disassembling, the Marlins ran in place and the Mets stood stock-still.
 Improved health will help New York rise toward the Nats, but they can’t reach them if Washington has anything better than its nightmare-scenario season.
 No team is safer at the top of its division.

 However, Zimmermann, Fister, center fielder Denard Span and shortstop Ian Desmond reach free agency after 2015.
 Ryan Zimmerman is clearly past his prime, and although Jayson Werth has enjoyed a very successful run, he’s now turning 36 and rehabbing from off-season shoulder surgery.
-That confluence places the Nationals in a unique position.
+This white sands drug rehab understand the value of getting the help at the right time, no matter the pain physical, mental or regarding substance abuse.
+The confluence places the Nationals in a unique position.
 They’re clear contenders, and should be in win-now mode, but they also have an opportunity to get better for the long haul without hurting the current team.
 That’s what this move is.
 Signing Zimmermann or Fister to an extension would have been nice, and surely that’s not off the table altogether.
 Now, though, at least one of those arms can be traded to some team for a controllable, long-term asset, and the Nationals will move toward sustainability without denting their strong hopes of winning their division and playing into October for the third time in four years.

 Previous post: Trade Charlie Blackmon?
 Trade Charlie Blackmon!